anacierdem/libdragon-docker/README.md

     npm install

+This will install all necessary NPM dependencies.
+Then run;

+    npm run download

-This will install all necessary dependencies (including the pre-built toolchain image from docker hub), and start the toolchain container.
-(This will also use the name `libdragon` and will remove the global instance if any)
+to download the pre-built toolchain image from docker hub and start it;

+    npm run start

-Then sync the original libdragon repository (or clone this repo with `--recurse-submodules` in the first place).
+Now it is time to sync the original libdragon repository. (or clone this repo with `--recurse-submodules` in the first place)

     git submodule update --init